Problems with albums and images May 26, 2013 / Updated: Aug 29, 2018

 - Put the image named as the movie (for example: movie named movie.mp4, image named movie.jpg — lower case suffixes are required!) into the album folder where your movie is located.

 Same principle works for all non image content used by plugins like audio files, text objects or file formats added by the anyFile plugin.
+We call these images "video thumbs" respectively in general "sidecar images".

 Only for videos: If you run your own server and are able to install native PHP packages you might be able to setup ffmpeg to create thumbnails from videos.
 Our user wcroth55 wrote a short tutorial about that (scroll down to section IV):